 It helps that two "agencies" -- Fannie Mae and Freddie Mac -- are federally chartered corporations that issue a huge amount of debt and, as a result, enjoy a status among investors as quasi-government entities.
 The feds don't actually promise to repay Freddie and Fannie investors if the bonds go bad and the companies can't come up with the cash, but investors think that, if push came to shove, the feds would step in.

 This is called the "implicit guarantee" behind Freddie and Fannie bonds, and most studies say it reduces mortgage rates by at least a half-point below what they'd otherwise be.
 (Note: Ginnie Mae is different.
-Ginnies are
+Ginnies are backed by FHA and VA mortgages and formally guaranteed by the U.S. government.
+They comprise less than 10% of the "agency" total.)

 What are "trillions?"